patrick-ware/shakeshack-react/README.md

 ![shake-shack-js](./shake-shack.png)
-# shake-shack-components
+# Shake Shack

-A React-enabled visualization of 2020 earthquake data in North America from [USGS Earthquake Catalog API](https://earthquake.usgs.gov/fdsnws/event/1/).
+A React-enabled visualization of earthquake data in North America from [USGS Earthquake Catalog API](https://earthquake.usgs.gov/fdsnws/event/1/).
 Uses [react-date-picker](https://www.npmjs.com/package/react-date-picker).

 ## Parameters
 The user can modify the `minmagnitude`, `maxmagnitude`, `starttime`, and `endtime` parameters by using the inputs.